Will There Be Sherpas on Everest after 10 Years?

 The sherpas do various tasks like setting up and packing tents, preparing and serving meals, carrying loads and oxygen cylinders, and climbing with the climbing members.
 They also ensure the safety of every tool, take care of the members, and help them if they are tired or sick.

-History of Mountaineering and Sherpas
+History of Mountaineering and Sherpas on Everest

 Mountaineering has a long history.
 Initiating from the European alpine style, Maurice Herzog, a French expeditioner, made the first recorded attempt to climb Annapurna I on June 3, 1950.
 This ascent was a milestone in drawing global attention to the Himalayas, and climbers worldwide endeavored to enter Nepal’s mountains.
-Then, the expedition industry boosted up in Nepal.
+Then, the expedition industry boomed in Nepal.

 Similarly, George Mallory and Andrew Irvine lost their lives in June 1924 while attempting to climb Mount Everest from the North Face.
 Two climbers, Sir Edmund Hillary and Tenzing Norgay Sherpa, later achieved the dream of reaching the top of Mount Everest in 1953.
 Everest became a symbol of human resilience and exploration.
 Tenzing Norgay and the Sherpa community gained international recognition for their invaluable role in Himalayan expeditions.
 The whole world learned about the bravery and endurance of the Sherpa people.

 Douglas A. Boneparth says, “Every dead body on Mt.
 Everest was once highly motivated, so maybe calm down.”
-Some of the famous persons who were demised on Mount Everest are Tsewang Paljor, “Green Boots,” David Sharp, Rob Hall and Doug Hansen, Scoot Fischer, Hannelore Schmatz, Shriya Shah, “Klorfine,” George Mallory, Francys Arsentiev, and Francys Arsentiev, also known as “The Sleeping Beauty.”
+Some of the famous persons who were demised on Mount Everest are Tsewang Paljor, Green Boots, David Sharp, Rob Hall and Doug Hansen, Scott Fischer, Hannelore Schmatz, Shriya Shah, “Klorfine,” George Mallory, Francys Arsentiev, and Francys Arsentiev, also known as The Sleeping Beauty.

 Hierarchy of Expedition Crew and Their Roles

 The Trek sherpa sets and packs camp, serves meals, and helps ensure nobody gets lost throughout the journey.
-Similarly, Personal sherpa provides advice and walks side by side, assisting in climbing and descending.
+Similarly, a Personal sherpa provides advice and walks side by side, assisting in climbing and descending.
 He is a personal helping hand to the client.
 These tasks are not free from risks to the sherpa.

 They must carry stuff like oxygen bottles, tents, carabiners, and ropes from lower base camps to higher base camps.
-Ranging from Camp I to Camp IV and to the top, preparing the climbers for acclimatization.
+Ranging from Camp I to Camp IV and the top, preparing the climbers for acclimatization.
 They must ensure all items are set up for the expedition day and check all the cylinder valves, nozzles, masks, and O2 levels.
-If some crew members leave any items back, the ascending sherpa must carry them with extra weight.
+If some crew members leave any items behind, the ascending sherpa must carry them with extra weight.
 Sometimes, the load may reach more than half a quintal.

 The sherpa must help the team member change the carabiner, drink water, take off gloves, risking their own life to help the expedition client.
 Sherpa constantly checks whether the member has altitude sickness or not.
-When the guests are out of energy, they must secure their guests and bring them safely to lower base camps.
+When the guests are out of energy, they must secure their guests and bring them safely to the lower base camps.

-On Everest and other eight-thousanders, climbers pay to take risks, while Sherpas take risks to get paid a better sum.
-The difference between the wealth of the climbers willing to pay a higher amount and the sherpa willing to risk their lives for bread and butter is what keeps the climbing industry alive.
+During an Everest expedition, climbers pay to take risks, while Sherpas on Everest take risks to get paid a better sum.
+The difference between the wealth of the climbers willing to pay a higher amount an

-Sherpas Who Lost Their Lives
+Sherpas on Everest, Who Lost Their Life?

-In 1984, two Nepali climbers died while searching for a German who died descending the 29,028-foot peak in 1979.
+In 1984, two Nepali climbers died while searching for a German who had died descending the 29,028-foot peak in 1979.
 The dead bodies of a Nepalese police inspector, Yogendra Bahadur Thapa, and his guide, Ang Dorjee Sherpa, were found entangled in ropes.

 Dawa and four other Sherpas spent the next 28 hours working in the “death zone” without food or rest, trying to recover the body.
-Then, after a few more days, went to base camp and finally handed over Ghosh’s body to his family in Kathmandu.
+Then, after a few more days, I went to base camp and finally handed over Ghosh’s body to his family in Kathmandu.

 These are just a few examples.

-Some experienced guides still participate in the industry, but have opted to leave at a point.
+Some experienced guides still participate in the industry, but have opted to leave at some point.
 Though the climbing costs rise frequently, guides’ yearly earnings remain inconsistent, and the current reimbursement per climb is often insufficient to cover the physical demands and safety gear costs.

 More than a third of the people who have died on Everest since 1921 were mountain guides, and many of them were Sherpas.
 Many sherpa guides say the work is no longer worth it due to its Grueling nature.
 For many guides, the risks and costs associated with the job outweigh the rewards.